APNIC: Functions

 APNIC manages Internet number resources according to policies developed through an open process of consultation and consensus called the Policy Development Process (PDP).

 APNIC PDP

 APNIC's policies are developed by the membership and the broader Internet community.
 The forums for policy development are the face-to-face Open Policy Meetings, which are held twice each year, and the public mailing list discussions of the Special Internet Groups.

-APNIC's open PDP also invites stakeholders interested in Internet number resources from around the world (but mostly the Asia Pacific) to participate.
+APNIC's open Policy Development Process (PDP) also invites stakeholders interested in Internet number resources from around the world (but mostly the Asia Pacific) to participate.
 These include representatives from governments, regulators, educators, media, the technical community, civil society, and other not-for-profit organizations.